 Physician Fax Forms are still an option to complete your biometric screening; however, please note that standard Fund coverage provisions, like copays, deductibles and coinsurance, apply to physicals conducted with claims submitted by your physician.
 Physician forms are located on the “How It Works” page of the wellness website.

-As of March 11, 2020, CVS/Caremark indicated no known disruptions to supply chains related to their ability to fill retail or mail-order prescriptions.
-There is a shortage of one drug, however, the FDA has not disclosed what that drug is.
-The Fund Office expects to be notified if a complete drug shortage for a product is anticipated or occurs due to the COVID-19 outbreak.
-Such notification would include recommended steps to care for affected Plan Participants or Dependents.
+CVS/Caremark has indicated that there are no disruptions to supply chains related to their ability to fill retail or mail-order prescriptions.
 CVS has also instituted home delivery to their pharmacy customers and early-refill waivers for maintenance medications.
 Please see the attached document for more information.

 Investments and Finances